-The MIPI D-PHY Controller is tested in hardware for functionality, performance, and reliability using Xilinx® evaluation platforms.
+The MIPI D-PHY Controller is tested in hardware for functionality, performance, and reliability using Xilinx[®] evaluation platforms.
 The MIPI D-PHY Controller verification test suites for all possible modules are continuously being updated to increase test coverage across the range of possible parameters for each individual module.

-A series of MIPI D-PHY Controller test scenarios are validated using the Zynq® UltraScale+TM MPSoC ZCU102 development board.
+A series of MIPI D-PHY Controller test scenarios are validated using the Zynq[®] UltraScale+TM MPSoC ZCU102 development board.
 This board allows the prototyping of system designs where the MIPI D-PHY Controller is used for high-speed serial communication between two boards.

-7 series FPGAs do not have native MIPI IOB support and so you have to target the HP bank IO and/or HR bank IO for MIPI IP implementation.
-For more information, refer D-PHY Solutions (XAPP894).
+7 series FPGAs do not have native MIPI IOB support: target the HP/HR IO bank for 7 series FPGAs and the XPIO bank for VersalTM devices.

+For more information, refer D-PHY Solutions (XAPP894)